Story & Leadership Program

 ACTRA, UBCP/ACTRA, and Apprentice members are welcome to apply to be part of the WIDC Acting Ensemble.
 Actors will be selected based on the casting needs of the eight directors’ projects and change from year to year.
 The ensemble will participate in workshops, round tables, casting sessions, scene study, feedback sessions and panels through Zoom or other virtual spaces.

-Acting Ensemble members will receive an artist per diem.
+Acting Ensemble members receive an artist per diem.
 Only actors who are short-listed or selected for the program will be contacted.
 WIDC acknowledges the ongoing support provided by ACTRA National, UBCP/ACTRA and Actra Fraternal Benefit Society, Creative BC and the Independent Production Fund.
+WIDC also uses Casting Workbook to help us build an acting ensemble of up to 14 actors per annual session.

 Scroll below for How to Apply